 Out of the Archive

 The last element of my residency occurred to me as a result of thinking about how so many of the women I had written about made work that was some combination of uncredited, unavailable, or unpublished.
-So I decided to launch a low-key crowd-sourced project to create a public list of manuscripts in archives that remain unpublished, as a way to encourage and facilitate their release as digital files or simple epubs.
-I created a set of posters for the finissage on the theme of uncredited-unavailable-unpublished and wrote a blog post announcing the Out of the Archive project.
-That post contains a seed list of unpublished manuscripts I've come across in the course of my Wikipedia research and writing.
-Please contact me if you're interested in participating in the project in any way.
+So I decided to launch a project to bring visibility to manuscripts in minor archives that remain unpublished, as a way to encourage and facilitate the circulation of this hidden knowledge about our past.
+I created a set of posters for the finissage on the theme of uncredited-unavailable-unpublished and wrote a blog post announcing the plan for an Out of the Archive project.
+That post developed into a grant-funded research project that is not yet finished as of 2018..